fprime-community/fprime-system-reference/SystemReference/Gnc/Imu/docs/sdd.md

 **Power management:**
 The MPU6050 has several power modes.
-In order for the sensor to begin collecting data it needs to be "awakened" by the entry of 0 at the "Power Management 1" register at 0x6B.
+In order for the sensor to begin collecting data it needs to be "awakened" by the entry of 0 at the "Power Management 1" register at address 0x6B.

 **Accelerometer:**
 Hardware registers 0x3B through 0x40 store the most recent accelerometer measurement